 There are three main areas in the Wet Tropics that are 'hot spots' for cassowaries:

-Due to its iconic status and ecological significance, the Wet Tropics Management Authority (Wet Tropics) takes a keen interest in cassowary conservation, providing advice to local government and state infrastructure agencies to reduce the impacts of development on cassowaries, and helping to establish and support the Cassowary Recovery Team.
-You can learn more about Wet Tropics involvement in cassowary conservation here.
+Due to its iconic status and ecological significance, the Wet Tropics Management Authority takes a keen interest in cassowary conservation, providing advice to local government and state infrastructure agencies to reduce the impacts of development on cassowaries, and helping to establish and support the Cassowary Recovery Team.
+You can learn more about the Authority's involvement in cassowary conservation here.

 You can read more about cassowaries and how they live in Cassowaries (Tropical Topics) [1.2MB].